-Public Interest Work by Law Firm Selected Resources
+Public Interest Work by Law Firms Selected Resources

 Attorneys seeking non-legal roles with non-profit organizations often consider management positions.
 In general non-profit managers are responsible for administering non-profit organizations and increasing profits—not for investors and shareholders, but for the individuals to whom the organization is dedicated to helping.
 Because non-profit organizations often have limited resources senior management is valued for their ability to manage cross-functionally.
 Successful managers require strong leadership skills as well as an understanding of basic business concepts, such as accounting, marketing, and business administration.

 Non-Profit Management Selected Resources

 |Financial Support for Public Interest||Idealist.org|